drew-abbo/mcfunc_compiler/README.md

 The function we defined above will not appear in-game as `my_namespace:myFunction`.
-Instead, it will appear under the namespace `zzz__.my_namespace` with an arbitrary name (like `zzz__.my_namespace:f_0`).
-This is done because it hides implementation details and makes it less likely that the end-user runs functions they shouldn't.
+Instead, it will appear under the namespace `zzz__.my_namespace` with an arbitrary name.
+This is done because it hides your implementation details from the user, making it less likely that someone runs functions they shouldn't.

 To give our function a name in-game we have to use the `expose` keyword after the parenthesis `()` with a function path.
 We'll expose our function as `hello_world`.
-The function we'll see in game will now be called `my_namespace:hello_world`.
+The function we'll see in-game will now be called `my_namespace:hello_world`.

 ```mcfunc